AdobeDocs/analytics-platform.en/help/stitching/b2b-account-stitching.md

 When **[!UICONTROL Enable Person to Account stitching]** is **on**, you have configured B2B account stitching for the dataset.

 * The configuration of a person ID is required.
-That person ID is used to lookup the account ID based on the [person-to-account dataset](#prerequisites).
+That person ID is used to look up the account ID based on the [person-to-account dataset](#prerequisites).
 * The configuration of an account ID is optional.

 ![B2B account stitching on event dataset on](assets/b2b-event-dataset-stitching-on.png)